NickCarney/fpl/README.md

 ## Features

 - View your **current squad** and points for each gameweek.
+- **Formation view** with tactical layout on a football pitch.
+- **Player detail popups** with comprehensive stats and game-by-game performance.
 - Track **live scores** as matches update.
 - Display **mini-league standings** for Classic or Head-to-Head leagues.
 - Explore **player stats** (form, price, ICT index, upcoming fixtures).
 - Visualize your **season history** (rank, points, chip usage).
+- **AI-powered team insights** analyzing your squad's strengths and weaknesses.

 ---